 Step 2: Add tracks to your Playlist

-Once you’ve created your Playlist, left-click on the Playlist name or click on the edit icon to add tracks to your newly created Playlist.
+Once you’ve created your Playlist, left-click on the Playlist name or click on the edit icon (shown above) to add tracks to your newly created Playlist.

 On the left side of the Playlist pane are the tracks that are currently uploaded to your Library.
 On the right will be your selected Playlist (empty at first).